Web Messaging Overview

 - As an alternative to traditional web infrastructures to enable server, browser, or mobile applications to interact with each other using a single uniform messaging paradigm.
 This is as opposed to using messaging between server applications and web forms, JSPs and servlets between web components which in turn use messaging toward the server applications.
 This is quickly becoming an attractive architecture as browser and mobile applications become more demanding, their devices become more powerful, and there is an increasing need for device independence.

-Support for rich messaging features, built-in high availability, robustness controls and the ability to connect 200,000 concurrent client sessions on a single appliance make this an ideal infrastructure for large-scale mission-critical web applications.
+Support for rich messaging features, built-in high availability, robustness controls and the ability to connect 200,000 concurrent client sessions on a single router make this an ideal infrastructure for large-scale mission-critical web applications.

 However, Solace Web Messaging provides far more than this.
 It provides a complete topic-based, publish/subscribe messaging fabric with ubiquitous reach between browser/mobile applications and server applications without needing any other infrastructure or bridging software.
 No web streamers, no web servers, no gateways to integrate with other messaging systems.